 What Is a Children’s Dentist?

 A children’s dentist specializes in dentistry that focuses on providing gentle and compassionate dental care to children from infancy through adolescence.
-At Midtown Dental Clinic, Richland children’s dentists Dr. Kristina Bunch DDS and Dr. Chris Kleist DDS understand the unique needs of young, vulnerable primary (baby) teeth and how best to preserve your child’s oral health as they grow and develop.
+At Midtown Dental Clinic, Richland children’s dentists Drs.
+Bunch and Kleist understand the unique needs of young, vulnerable primary (baby) teeth and how best to preserve your child’s oral health as they grow and develop.